S1M0BH/alx-low_level_programming/0x15-file_io/README.md

   * If the file already exists, the existing permissions are not changed.
   * If the number of arguments is incorrect, the function prints `Usage: cp file_from file_to`, followed by a new line on the `POSIX` standard error and exits with code `97`.
-  * If `file_from` does not exist or the user laeks read permissions on it, the function prints `Error: Can't read from file NAME_OF_THE_FILE`, followed by a new line and exits with code `98`.
+  * If `file_from` does not exist or the user lacks read permissions on it, the function prints `Error: Can't read from file NAME_OF_THE_FILE`, followed by a new line and exits with code `98`.
     * Where `NAME_OF_THE_FILE` is the first argument passed to the program.